Muscatel

+Muscatel (/ˌmʌskəˈtɛl/ MUSK-ə-TEL) is a term used for wines made from grapes of the Muscat family.
+The Muskat family comprises numerous grape variations grown internationally and is associated with a range of wine styles.
+In modern wine usage, "Muscat" is the family name, while related terms such as "Moscato" (Italian) and "Moscatel" (Iberian) are used in regional naming traditions.
+Outside the United States, "muscatel" (sometimes spelled "moscatel") is a general term referring to wines made from Muscat grapes in styles including still, sparkling, dry, sweet, and fortified wines.

+Usage

+United States usage

-Muscatel (/ˌmʌskəˈtɛl/ MUSK-ə-TEL) may refer to any type of wine made from muscat grapes.
-In the United States, however, "muscatel" normally refers only to fortified wine made from these grapes.
+In the United States, the term "muscatel" normally refers only to inexpensive fortified wine made from grapes.
 Fortified muscatel became popular in the United States at the end of Prohibition, when, in order to meet the sudden surge in demand for wine, some inferior strains of muscat grapes (normally sold as table grapes or made into raisins) were mixed with sugar and cheap brandy to produce what came to be pejoratively referred to as "wino wine."
 As a result, the label "muscatel" became associated in the U.S. with inferior-quality wine, so that today in that country, fine wines made from superior strains of muscat grapes tend not to be called "muscatel."
 However, outside the U.S., "muscatel" (sometimes spelled "moscatel") refers to the full range of wines made with muscat grapes.